BeteixZ/BeteixZ/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on doing nothing(at lease I'm alive);
+- 🔭 I’m currently working on some fun stuffs (do I?);
 - 🌱 I’m currently learning Mathematica, C#, Julia and some other exciting stuffs;
-- 👯 I’m looking to collaborate on anything fun,
-- 🤔 I’m looking for help with how to simpilfy anything,
+- 🤔 I’m looking for help with how to simpilfy anything, literally anything, my life is to messy,
-- 💬 Ask me about myself,
+- 💬 Ask me about Mathematica,
-- ⚡ Fun fact: There's no fun fact.
+- ⚡ Fun fact: I sometimes want to be along.

 ![](https://visitor-badge.glitch.me/badge?page_id=BillKerman.readme)